-The Tests of General Educational Development (GED) are five tests on writing skills, social studies, science, literature and the arts, and mathematics.
+The GED test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
+The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.
 The tests enable people who did not graduate from high school to demonstrate that they have acquired the knowledge and skills usually associated with the completion of a four-year high school program.

 The college offers free GED preparation classes at adult education centers in all service area counties.
-The college conducts GED testing sessions at the H.T.
-Edwards Educational Complex at 440-3 Dearing Extension in Athens and at its campuses in Elbert County, Greene County, and Walton County.
+The college conducts GED testing sessions at the main campus of Athens Technical College in Athens and at its campuses in Elbert County, Greene County, and Walton County.
 GED testing sessions are also offered at locations in Hart and Wilkes counties on a scheduled basis.

 The Adult Education staff conducts workplace education classes for employees of area businesses and industries, either on site or at other convenient locations.
 Classes may include instruction in basic or advanced reading and math, GED preparation, the English Proficiency Program for Speakers of Other Languages, or specific academic skills needed for employment.

 Information on adult education classes and GED testing sessions are available from the college's Adult Education Office, which is located in Building I, Suite 402, on the Athens Campus.
 The telephone number is (706) 583-2551.
 Information is also available on the college website.